-Firstly, I may be opinionated, but I am not the spokesperson for all black matters.
+I may be opinionated, but I am not the spokesperson for all black matters.
 I’m a Black British female who is married to a white dude.
 I share my experiences when it comes to racism, but I’m not about to fight every microaggression that’s thrown in my face – ain’t nobody got time for that…unless thats you’re job.

 I would like to try and live my life without reminders of daily racial injustices.
 I mean, yes, I will speak up if something terrible has happened, but things like ‘not being represented in a magazine’ that clearly isn’t aimed at people like me…well, sorry.
 Let me keep my angst for something that really matters.